He's done everything he can at BVB to secure his place in the World Cup: will Julian Nagelsmann really leave Germany's top scorer out of the squad? | Goal.com UK

 Yet Beier has earned his place.
 He last featured for the national team on 13 October, starting in the 1-0 win in Northern Ireland.
 After that, Nagelsmann left him out.
 Undeterred, Beier found his form in 2026, registering six goals and seven assists.

-His form has impressed Dortmund coach Niko Kovac, who recently stated, "That's exactly what we need at a World Cup."
-Kovac values Beier's relentless work-rate and impressive stamina.
-The seven-cap international covers every blade of grass, regardless of his position.
+His club coach at Dortmund, Niko Kovac, recently encapsulated his value: "That's exactly what we need at a World Cup."
+Kovac was praising Beier's relentless work-rate and impressive stamina.
+The seven-cap forward covers every blade of grass, regardless of his position.

 At club level, though, he only occasionally gets to play as a second striker; instead, he is increasingly deployed on the left wing, where he covers every inch of the touchline with relentless energy.
 Defensively sound and offensively productive, he never lets up.